Norwegian campaign: Altmark incident

 The Altmark incident occurred in the late hours of 16 February 1940 when the Royal Navy destroyer HMS Cossack entered Norwegian territorial waters, intercepting and boarding the German auxiliary ship Altmark in the Jøssingfjord.
 Altmark had spent the prior months as a fleet oiler turned prison ship for the German cruiser Admiral Graf Spee while the latter was acting as a commerce raider in the South Atlantic.
 When she began the return journey to Germany, she carried 299 prisoners taken from Allied ships sunk by the Graf Spee.
 She rounded Scotland, then entered Norwegian territorial waters near the Trondheimsfjord, flying the Imperial Service Flag (Reichsdienstflagge).
 A Norwegian naval escort accompanied Altmark as she proceeded southwards, hugging the Norwegian coastline.
 As Altmark was nearing Bergen harbour on 14 February, the Norwegian naval authorities demanded an inspection of her cargo.
 International law did not ban the transfer of prisoners of war through neutral waters, and the German captain refused the inspection.
 This led the commander in Bergen, Admiral Carsten Tank-Nielsen, to deny Altmark access to the restricted-access harbour zone.
-Tank-Nielsen was overruled by his superior, Commanding Admiral Henry Diesen, and she was escorted through.
+Tank-Nielsen was overruled by his superior, Admiral Henry Diesen, and she was escorted through.
 Per Norwegian neutrality regulations, government ships operated by the warring countries were forbidden from such strategically important Norwegian ports.
 This violation of the regulations was because Diesen feared that the British would intercept Altmark if she was forced to sail further out.

 On 16 February, Altmark was spotted by three British aircraft.
 This led the Royal Navy to send one light cruiser and five destroyers that were patrolling nearby.
 Under the attack of two British destroyers (HMS Ivanhoe and Intrepid), Altmark fled into the Jøssingfjord.
 She was escorted by the Norwegian torpedo boat Skarv.
 She was joined later in the fjord by a second – Kjell – and the patrol boat Firern.
 As HMS Cossack entered the fjord at 22:20 local time, the Norwegian vessels did not intervene when the British boarded Altmark in the late hours of 16 February.
-The boarding action led to the freeing of 299 Allied prisoners of war held on the German ship.
-The boarding party killed seven Germans in the process.
+The boarding action led to the freeing of 299 British prisoners of war held on the German ship.
+The boarding party fought in hand-to-hand combat with the crew of Altmark, killing seven German sailors.

-Following this, the Germans sent strong protests to Norway.
-The Norwegians sent protests to Britain.
-While Norwegian, Swedish and American experts in international law described the British action as a violation of Norwegian neutrality, the United Kingdom declared that the incident was at the most a technical violation that had been morally justified.

-The whole incident led to the Germans speeding up planning for invasion of Norway.
+Following this, the Germans sent strong protests to Norway, and the Norwegians sent protests to Britain.
+While Norwegian, Swedish and American experts in international law claimed the boarding of Altmark was a violation of Norwegian neutrality, the British government argued that the incident was at the most a technical violation that had been morally justified.
+The whole led to the Germans speeding up their plans for an invasion of Norway.
 On 21 February, General Nikolaus von Falkenhorst was placed in charge of its planning and in command of the land-based forces.
 The official approval for the invasion and occupation of Denmark and Norway was signed by Hitler on 1 March.